12 Treatment Technologies

 Limited application and developing materials being demonstrated or developed for sorption and stabilization include minerals (for example, organically modified clays) or stabilization agents (for example, Portland cement).
 Stabilization/solidification through mixing with cementitious materials (for example, Portland cement or other amendments) can be applied to encapsulate PFAS-impacted soil/sediment to restrict PFAS leaching or migration.
 In situ solidification is always performed with soils in place, and it is necessary to use specialized equipment and maintain careful control over the addition of amendments and water content.
 In situ solidification is intended to yield a high-compressive-strength monolith that has low permeability.
 A bench-scale study (Sörengård, Kleja, and Ahrens 2019) indicated that solidification using a binder (combination of Portland cement, fly ash, and ground granulated blast-furnace base slag) at a ratio of 9:1 reduced leaching for 13 out of 14 PFAS (except for PFBS).
 Introducing additional additives (for example, activated carbon, surface-modified clays) at a 2% concentration can further reduce leaching of PFAS in solidification-treated soil.

-Thermal treatment is defined as mobilization and/or destruction of chemicals using heat.
-This can be accomplished by thermal desorption or thermal destruction and includes incineration.
+Thermal treatment is defined as mobilization or destruction, or both, of chemicals using heat.
+This can be accomplished by thermal desorption or thermal destruction.
 Heat is applied directly to the PFAS-contaminated soil/sediment.
-High temperatures can vaporize PFAS or potentially destroy them (thermal destruction) (<1,000°C).
-Vaporized chemicals (thermal desorption) can be captured and destroyed using off-gas treatment.

 In addition, lower temperature thermal desorption has been demonstrated to be effective for PFAS at 350–400°C on the bench scale.
 During a recent proof of concept laboratory bench test, 99.99% removal of PFAS from soils was demonstrated while heating the target volume to 400°C (Crownover et al. 2019; DiGuiseppi, Richter, and Riggle 2019).